NCAR/ncar-python-tutorial/curricula/z230-pt1_script.md

    Test the results.
 What do you see?
 Our computation isn't very good is it?

+Now, the wind chill factor is actually in the data file, so we can read it from the file and compare that value to our computed values.
+To do this, we need to read the `windchill` column from column 12 as a `float`.
+Edit the columns and types dictionaries.

+In the `DEBUG` section let's print our calculated values, the data provided, and the difference between the two.
+If we use f-strings with `float` formatting we can determine how many decimal places we want to print our answer to.

+How do our values compare?

 42. [git] Clean up, stage, and commit (`git commit -m "Compare wind chill factors"`)